 (marstacimab-hncq)

-If factor VIII or factor IX products are indicated in a patient receiving HYMPAVZI prophylaxis, the minimum effective dose of factor VIII or factor IX according to the product label is recommended [see Dosage and Administration (2.4)].
+If factor VIII or factor IX products or bypassing agents are indicated in a patient receiving HYMPAVZI prophylaxis, the minimum effective dose according to the product label is recommended [see Dosage and Administration (2.5)].

 Based on its mechanism of action, HYMPAVZI may cause fetal harm when administered to a pregnant woman [see Clinical Pharmacology (12.1)].
 Advise pregnant women of the potential risk to the fetus.
 Advise females of reproductive potential to use effective contraception during treatment with HYMPAVZI and for 2 months after the last dose [see Use in Specific Populations (8.1, 8.3)].